 Radiofax audio miscellany.

-This page features a 1992 documentary about Radio Caroline, a few music programmes and some scans of media coverage.
+This page features our 1992 documentary about Radio Caroline, a few music programmes and some of the media coverage.

 What Listeners thought of Radiofax - TRANSCRIPT

 Edited highlights from our listener comment line, as sent to Members of Parliament and the government.
-Many more closedown opinions are contained in the final Radiofax programe of 30th September 1992.
+Even more closedown opinions are contained in the final Radiofax programe of 30th September 1992.

 Duration: 16 minutes